telnet(1) 맨 페이지 - 윈디하나의 솔라나라

 see set for details), telnet refuses to display

-ing Mark option) that it has processed those
+Mark option) that it has processed those TELNET

-toggle is TRUE if the terminal user has not
+TRUE if the terminal user has not done an "stty

 autosynch If autosynch and localchars are both TRUE, then